Start Printed Page 32361

 Deputy Assistant Administrator for Regulatory Programs, National Marine Fisheries Service.

-For the reasons set out in the preamble, NMFS proposes to amend 50 CFR part 665 as follows:
+For the reasons set out in the preamble, NMFS amends 50 CFR part 665 as follows:

 PART 665—FISHERIES IN THE WESTERN PACIFIC

 Start Amendment Part

 1. The authority citation for 50 CFR part 665 continues to read as follows:End Amendment Part

 2. Add § 665.102 to read as follows: End Amendment Part